 Physiotherapists can earn around £25,000 as a starter, which can rise to as much as £45,000 for more experienced roles.
 This can also vary depending on whether you choose to work within the NHS or within the private sector.

 As physiotherapy is a science-based career, most physiotherapy degree courses will require at least one science-based A Level subject.
 Ideally, this will be in a biological science.
 Some courses prefer physical education or sports science in place of, or on top of, biology.
 Other useful A-Levels include maths, chemistry and physics.
 You will also need 5 GCSE’s grades A*-C, usually including maths and English language.

 After you have completed your A-Levels, you will need to go into higher education.
 Ideally, this will be a degree in physiotherapy, which will include at least 1,000 hours of hands-on work experience.
 Following your BSc, you will need to register with the Health and Care Professions Council (HCPC) and then you can begin practising.

 What alternative routes are there to become a Physiotherapist?

 If you do not meet certain criteria or entry requirements, or perhaps you have not achieved the best grades, then contact the universities (or employers) you are hoping to study at.
 You may be able to secure a place at university or on an apprenticeship scheme through taking further study courses online or gaining some part-time work experience.
-Online courses such as Anatomy and Physiology Level 4 can help you step into your career as a physiotherapist.
+Online Health courses can help you step into your career as a physiotherapist.

 Where can I get work experience in Physiotherapy?